csoriano4/photobooth/README.md

 # photobooth
-Photo booth created with raspberry pi to take 3 pictures and put them into one with a background, also turns 3 images into a .gif file then post to web
+Photo booth created with raspberry pi to take 3 pictures and put them into one with a unique framework, TRYING TO turn the 3 images into a .gif file then post to the web -need help with this-
 CREDITS:

 Project: Photobooth https://github.com/ronbal/photobooth